TIME, making a silver flower necklace sundial

 After a few hours shaping, I realized the shape might be a little too sugestive for my taste and that’s how I ended up with the stem that bifurcates.

 I started preparing for firing.
 Silver melts at 961 degrees, so with my torch that can reach 1300o I was afraid the design would melt.
-Eventually, I realized that the whole piece would have needed to melt at the same time - TBD.
-Next step is polishing.
+Eventually, I realized that the whole piece would have needed to melt at the same time - meaning I have to return to this project with a bigger torch.
+The final step will be polishing.